 ORUN Launches Heirs Of Greatness In Casablanca, A Pan-African Platform Advancing Cultural Sovereignty

-CASABLANCA, Morocco, January 14, 2026/APO Group/ – ORUN, a subsidiary of African Currency Network ( ), announces the launch of the first edition of Heirs of Greatness Day, a foundational initiative that brought together key players from the cultural and creative industries (CCI) in Casablanca.
+(MENAFN- Media OutReach Newswire) CASABLANCA, MOROCCO - EQS Newswire - 14 January 2026 – ORUN, a subsidiary of African Currency Network ( ), announces the launch of the first edition of Heirs of Greatness Day, a foundational initiative that brought together key players from the cultural and creative industries (CCI) in Casablanca.

 Conceived as a structuring activation, Heirs of Greatness Day is part of the deployment of a strategic platform combining vision, method, and action.
 The initiative aims to position CCIs as levers for sustainable development, cultural sovereignty, and African soft power.